 The Mistake: Antenna convenience and performance are often in conflict, as longer antennas tend to perform better than shorter antennas.
 People frequently purchase an antenna based on how simple it will be to install or pick one that won’t extend very high above the vehicle.
 Though this may initially be convenient, performance can be disappointing.
 For example, window through-the-glass CB antennas are extremely popular -- they're incredibly easy to install, often less than a foot tall and stick to the window -- but their performance almost always leaves the owner disappointed.

 How to Avoid It: When picking an antenna, be realistic about the range you need or want.
 If you simply need recreational performance for occasional road trips, a 2’ or 3’ antenna providing a 2- to 3-mile range should suffice.
 However, if you want maximum range for business or critical operations, don’t buy a budget 2’ antenna and expect it to perform well.
 For situations where a maximum range of close to 10 miles is necessary, you’ll need a 5’, higher-end antenna from a quality manufacturer.
 Additionally, when choosing a mount location, realize that the most convenient location (lower down on the vehicle) will not perform as well.
-Try to make use of quick disconnect accessories and other accessories so you're comfortable placing the antenna as high on the vehicle as possible.
-You can use Right Channel Radios' guide to Choosing the Right CB Equipment to better understand what antenna and mounting location is right for you.
+Try to make use of quick disconnects and other accessories so you're comfortable placing the antenna as high on the vehicle as possible.
+You can use Right Channel Radios's guide to Choosing the Right CB Equipment to better understand what antenna and mounting location is right for you.